wp-plugins/nearby-map/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Different speed for route markers (bicyle, foot or car)
+* Solve a minor bug when you donesn't want a central place

 = 0.9.1 =
 * Deliver a new filter hook for customize map styles (to choose from http://maps.cloudmade.com/editor)